-Antonio Wirta is an associate at Gaillard Banifatemi Shelbaya Disputes.
+Antonio Wirta is a senior associate at Gaillard Banifatemi Shelbaya Disputes.

 His experience includes international arbitration proceedings conducted under ICC, UNCITRAL and SCC Rules, with a focus on construction and energy disputes.